janpstrunn/pass-otp/README.md

   pass-otp clip MyService
   pass-otp list
 ```
 > [!IMPORTANT]
-> First time running `pass-otp`, requires to use setup your [pass](https://github.com/janpstrunn/pass) first.
+> First-time users must set up [pass](https://github.com/janpstrunn/pass) before using `pass-otp`.

 ## Importing from passwordstore

-For those who what to import OTP from `passwordstore`, you can simply run the following command:
+To import OTPs from `passwordstore`, simply run:

 ```bash
 ./pass-otp import
 ```

-If `$PASSWORD_STORE_DIR` is not defined in your `.env` file, you can use the `-f` flag to set it to default.
+If `$PASSWORD_STORE_DIR` is not defined in your `.env` file, use the `-f` flag to set it to the default directory.

 ## Notes

-This script has been only tested in a Linux Machine.
+This script has been tested exclusively on a Linux machine.

 ## License

-This repository is licensed under the MIT License, a very permissive license that allows you to use, modify, copy, distribute and more.
+This repository is licensed under the MIT License, allowing for extensive use, modification, copying, and distribution.